 Side effects can be reduced by taking the lowest doses of steroids needed, adapting lifestyle habits while on steroids, and having regular follow-ups with your doctor to assess side effects.

-How steroids affect blood sugar
+How long will steroids affect blood sugar?

 Steroids mimic cortisol, which is a stress hormone.
 Cortisol raises blood sugar and blood pressure.